Double Equivariance for Inductive Link Prediction for Both New Nodes and New Relation Types: Double Equivariance Enables Fully Inductive Link Prediction

-\subsection{Distributionally double equivariant positional graph embeddings}
+\subsection{Distributionally Double Equivariant Positional Graph Embeddings}

-To the best of our knowledge, InGram~\citep{ingram} is the first and only existing work capable of performing our \ourtask task~(\Cref{def:task-double}), but it does so with what we now define as {\em distributionally double equivariant positional embeddings}, which are permutation sensitive, as we will show in \Cref{subsec:de-ingram}:
+InGram~\citep{ingram} is an existing work capable of performing our \ourtask task~(\Cref{def:task-double}), but it does so with what we now define as {\em distributionally double equivariant positional embeddings}, which are permutation sensitive, as we will show in \Cref{subsec:de-ingram}: